lucastheis/django-publications/README.md

 * customizable publication categories/BibTex entry types
 * PDF upload
 * RSS feeds
+* support for images

 Requirements
 ------------

 * Python >= 2.5.0
-* Django >= 1.3.0
+* Django >= 1.4.0
+* PIL >= 1.7.0

-The app should work with the above versions, but older versions might also work.
+The app was tested with the versions above, but older versions might also work.

 Installation
 ------------